eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

             given Value satisfies Summable<Value> { ... }

 Ceylon's type system is _fully reified_.
-In particular, generic type arguments are reified, eliminating many problems that result from generic type argument erasure in Java.
+In particular, generic type arguments are reified, eliminating many frustrations that result from type argument erasure in Java.
+For example, Ceylon lets us write `if (is Map<String,Object> map)`.

 ## Operator polymorphism